justinbelieber/lade/README.md

 This is the official for paper "LADE: Learning Vision-based Agile Flight in Dynamic Environments"

-The code will be open-sourced after the paper is accepted.
+Code and Dataset will be released as soon as the paper is accepted.